-Those who have any form of Ehlers-Danlos Syndrome (EDS) like me (with hEDS) or a less bendy new dx of Hypermobility Spectrum Disorder (since March 2017) can tell you there is definitely some fatigue involved from the strain on weak muscles, torn tendons and ligaments and all forms of our connective tissue.
+Those who have any form of Ehlers-Danlos Syndrome (EDS) like me (with hEDS) or the new diagnosis of Hypermobility Spectrum Disorder (since March 2017) can tell you there is definitely some fatigue involved from the strain on weak muscles, torn tendons and ligaments and all forms of our connective tissue.

-Those of us with the very commonly comorbid Mast Cell Activation Disorders (whether Mastocytosis, or the less well known but more common new diagnosis on the block: MCAS) will tell you about even more fatigue from mast cell activation (which can make you actually pass out sometimes, quickly or slowly depending on your body).
+Those of us with the very commonly comorbid Mast Cell Activation Disorders (whether Mastocytosis, or the less well known but more common diagnosis of MCAS and the new since 2016 dx of HaTS) will tell you about even more fatigue from mast cell activation (which can make you actually pass out sometimes, quickly or slowly depending on your body).

 Toss in the equally commonly comorbid Dysautonomia, especially the subset called POTS so common in those with EDS and MCAD that lends to BP drops and crashes and, well, we’re sort of doomed energetically speaking!
 But those are just the top three reasons we enjoy plenty of fatigue.
 I will share more in a moment, believe it or not.